inmanta/inmanta-core/docs/language.rst

     # var6 is a list of values
     var6 = ["fedora", "ubuntu", "rhel"]

-    # var 7 is a label for the same value as var 2
+    # var7 contains the same value as var2
     var7 = var2

     # next assignment will not return an error because var1 already contains this value